Holiday Pick-up Schedule

-- Batteries: dry cell batteries, lead acid batteries, car batteries.
+- Batteries: dry cell batteries, lead acid batteries, or car batteries.

 - Certain glass products: window or auto glass, light bulbs, mirrors, glass cookware or bakeware, ceramics.

 - Medical waste and pharmaceutical items.

 - Electronic waste and accessories: PCs, monitors, televisions, printer cartridges, keyboards, cellphones.

 - Make sure all recyclable material fits inside the blue recycling cart and the lid closes completely.